hi-paris/ReadingGroups/#3 - Graph Neural Networks/Readme.md

 – We will start with a quick refresher on graph vocabulary.\
 – Then we will present the Graph Network framework, which generalises many propositions of Graph Neural Networks.\
-– Finally, the practice session will focus on classifying graphs.\
+– Finally, the practice session will focus on classifying graphs.

 **📑 Papers**

-– Main paper: Relational inductive biases, deep learning, and graph networks by Battaglia et al. (2018) – Supporting reference: A Practical Tutorial on Graph Neural Networks by Ward et al. (2020)
+– Main paper: Relational inductive biases, deep learning, and graph networks by Battaglia et al. (2018)\
+– Supporting reference: A Practical Tutorial on Graph Neural Networks by Ward et al. (2020)

-Notebook/simulations
+**🐍Notebook/simulations**

-– Collab weblink
+– see above

 ### Session 2/2 – Representation Learning on Large Graphs